Donald Trump Got Cadillac Care, Rankling Some Who Didn't

 Jodi Click, who suffers from severe Crohn’s Disease, has long been accustomed to frequent doctors visits and medical procedures.
-But nothing prepares the 40-year-old for her lengthy battle with COVID-19 this year.
+But nothing prepared the 40-year-old for her lengthy battle with COVID-19 this year.
 After contracting the virus in March, she has spent months enduring the aftermath of the disease: unpredictable blood pressure, abnormal heart rhythms, and low oxygenation levels.
 She now relies on a walker for mobility.

 Her wallet hasn’t recovered either.
 Because of her prolonged illness, she quit her teaching job, which meant she lost her employer health insurance and was forced to switch to a government insurance plan amidst a wave of health problems.
 She’s now struggling to afford basic necessities, while waiting weeks for her insurance to authorize payment for medical procedures, like an echocardiogram, that her doctors recommend.
 “I will probably have to sell my house and move home with my parents,” Click says, “even though I turned 40-years-old the week before I got sick.”